 ** With 58 applications for 27 offers in the most recent entry-route demand data, you should plan your preferences realistically and use all available choices on the coordinated application.

 Science outcomes need a clear explanation.
-In 2024, 71% reached the expected standard in science, below the England average benchmark of 82% included with the results.
-Ask how science is sequenced and assessed, and what has changed since 2024.
+In the 2025 dataset, 60% reached the expected standard in science.
+Ask how science is sequenced and assessed, and what has changed in the latest improvement work.

-Rankings versus the headline measure.
-The 2024 combined expected standard is slightly above the England comparator, yet the FindMySchool ranking places the school in a below-average national band.
-This can happen when different measures pull in different directions.
+Rankings and headline measures both need context.
+The 2025 combined expected-standard figure is low, and the FindMySchool ranking places the school near the bottom of the current national table.
 It is worth asking which areas the school is prioritising for improvement.

 Nursery to Reception is not automatic.
 A nursery place does not guarantee a Reception place.
 Families using nursery as a pathway should treat Reception as a separate, competitive application.

-Pelsall Village School is a practical, community-focused primary with a structured approach to maths, a strong reading signal in 2024, and an enrichment offer that includes distinctive projects like the Nectar Room outdoor learning hub.
+Pelsall Village School is a practical, community-focused primary with a structured approach to maths, reading remaining the relative strength in the 2025 dataset, and an enrichment offer that includes distinctive projects like the Nectar Room outdoor learning hub.
 The school will suit families who value predictable routines, clear wraparound care, and curriculum structure that is becoming more explicit year by year.

 It suits pupils who respond well to regular practice and clear expectations, and families who want wraparound on-site rather than patching together childcare.
 The main challenge is securing a place at Reception, and families should also probe science outcomes and improvement priorities in conversation with the school.

-The most recent Ofsted inspection graded the school Good (May 2022), and the 2024 Key Stage 2 combined measure was slightly above the England benchmark provided.
-It is sensible to review subject balance, particularly science, and ask how priorities have evolved since 2024.
+The most recent Ofsted inspection graded the school Good (May 2022), but the 2025 Key Stage 2 dataset is challenging: 20% met the expected standard in reading, writing and maths combined, and 60% reached the expected standard in science.
+It is sensible to review subject balance and ask how priorities have evolved in the latest improvement work.

 Reception applications are coordinated by Walsall Council and places are allocated using the local authority’s published criteria.
 The most reliable approach is to read the current admissions arrangements and confirm how distance, siblings, and any priority groups are applied for the specific year of entry.